 MCP Server

 Connect your AI assistant to Context Repo with the Model Context Protocol (MCP).
-Access 26 tools for managing prompts, documents, collections, and search — directly from Claude, Cursor, VS Code, and more.
+Access 27 tools (29 including ChatGPT Apps SDK aliases) for managing prompts, documents, collections, and search — directly from Claude, Cursor, VS Code, and more.

 The Model Context Protocol (MCP) is an open standard that lets AI assistants connect to external tools and data sources.
 Instead of copying and pasting between your AI assistant and Context Repo, MCP gives your assistant direct access to your prompts, documents, and collections — so it can read, create, update, and search your workspace without you ever leaving the conversation.